dhthwy/r/README.md

 That's what you do with your learnin.
 I know this from first hand experience.

 Only someone with grace knows how to set the table.
 You made the table retarded."

+"
+Walking away not to win, but because there is nothing left to win.

+Leaving the two assholes to their magic, knowing it's built on the wreckage of someone else."